A nuclear disc at Cosmic Noon: evidence of early bar-driven galaxy evolution: Acknowledgements

 \section{Acknowledgements}

+We thank the referee for their thoughtful comments.
 This work was supported by STFC grants ST/X508354/1, ST/T000244/1 and ST/X001075/1.
 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K00042X/1, ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University, and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.
 TK is supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (RS-2025-25399934).